tarikh03/K2View-Academy/articles/DPM/09_DPM_Tutorial/03_Auto_Sync/03_06_Auto_Sync_Change_Your_Data.md

 We will now ask you to edit the customer data in one of the simulation source systems in order to demonstrate the seamless automatic synchronization provided by the DPM system.

 We will use Odoo CRM for this demonstration.
-Follow the instructions at [Odoo Access and search ](00_Odoo_instructions.md) in order to locate the customer Anabelle Deleon and edit the E-mail and Phone of this customer.
+Follow the instructions at [Odoo Access and search ](00_Odoo_instructions.md) in order to locate the customer Anabelle Deleon and edit the City and Phone of this customer.

 Click the <img src="../images/00_odoo_edit.png" width="7%" height="7%"> icon in the upper left corner of the **Contacts** screen.